What is Outpatient Counseling?

 Meet the Team

 The agency matches individuals and families with a therapist who is both approved for payment by their insurance company and specializes in the area of need.
-Our therapists are licensed or license-eligible professionals with training in the areas of social work, counseling, or psychology.
+With more than a dozen therapists on staff, they are licensed or license-eligible professionals with training in the areas of social work, counseling, or psychology.

 The outpatient therapy department is licensed by the State of New Jersey.